From Fair Decision Making to Social Equality: Affirmative Action under Natural Equality

 Similarly to the discussion in the \AA1 section, by comparing the cumulative utility with \UN one surprisingly finds a lifeline for enforcing affirmative action. \begin{theorem} Let $\alpha = (1-g_A)u(1)/((1-g_A)u(1) +|u(0)|)$.
-Assume \UN and \AA2 both satisfy sufficient conditions \eqref{eq:uncon lip} and \eqref{eq:AA2condition} to reach equality in DT, assuming remaining in the same case.
-Then if $L_{\UN}$ and $L_{\AA2}$ satisfy the following:
+Given assumptions \ref{as:fcontractive} and \ref{as:aa+contractive} and implementing an \AA2 policy over all time steps, then if $L_{\UN}$ and $L_{\AA2}$ satisfy the following:

 and